hamsavenigp/hp1/README.md

 # hp1
-Created the simple job application form using HTML,CSS,JAVASCRIPT .
+Created the simple job application form using HTML,CSS.